DDMAL/ddmal.github.io/_lab_members/undergraduate/Shahrad_Mohammadzadeh.md

 current_focus: Machine learning and Data Science
 research_interests: Machine learning, Data Science, Software Systems, Music Technology

+This is Shahrad.
+You can find me playing the piano, Searching github for new technologies, and playing basketball!
 # academic_record:
 #   -
 # publications: